Catholic Churches Near Me: A Guide For New Visitors!

 The word “Catholic” means universal or all-encompassing, which refers to the inclusion of everyone within God’s love and forgiveness regardless of their sins or personal beliefs.
 The term originated from a Greek word meaning “universal.”
 In 325 AD at the Council of Nicaea, Emperor Constantine called for unity among Christians by officially declaring that Jesus Christ was divine.
 This also happened to coincide with moon festivals for many other religions around this time period including Islam

 Thinking about visiting a Catholic church for the first time?
-This blog post will help you navigate your way in this unfamiliar territory.
+This blog post will help you navigate your way into this unfamiliar territory.
 The Mass is celebrated in Latin, so don’t worry if you can’t understand what’s happening when it starts!
 You’ll be able to follow along with the English translation on screens or handouts provided by the church.

 Men are expected to wear collared shirts and women are encouraged to dress modestly – no shorts, tank tops, or spaghetti straps.
 Children may attend Mass under parental supervision until they reach their third birthday then they must sit quietly during services unless attending a children’s Mass which includes activities like coloring and singing.
 If you’re looking for Catholic churches near me, there are many great ones across